kaitlynnhong/comp20-khong/mbta/README.md

 MBTA Lab 10
-1. All elements of the assignment function correctly, no errors in javascript console.
+1. No errors in javascript console.
+But the infowindow displaying distances of other stations is sorted from smallest to largest but does not correspond with the correct station.
 2. I did not work on this assignment with anyone.
 3. I spent approximately 30 hours on this assignment.
 4. sources: